-Here’s a handful of things that I like and dislike about the Monarch Social Sharing plugin.
+Here are a handful of things I like and dislike about the Monarch Social Sharing plugin.

-- It gives you social share buttons that look great out the box.
+- It gives you social share buttons that look great out of the box.

 - You get all of the social networks that matter.

-- Gives you stats on your content’s social media popularity.
+- You can get stats on your content’s social media popularity.

-- It fights against negative social proof by letting you not display your share numbers until they reach a given volume.
+- It fights against negative social proof by letting you hide your share numbers until they reach a given volume.